Qods Mohajer: Arpia

 In 2007, Venezuela signed an agreement with Iran to assemble 12 Mohajer-2 UAVs from knock-down kits supplied by Quds.
 Venezuelan state-owned defense contractor CAVIM began assembling the drones by 2009.
 US satellite imagery revealed the facility manufacturing the drones in 2010, and they were unveiled to the public as the CAVIM Arpia in 2012.
 Venezuela signed a $28 million contract to manufacture the UAVs, though it is unclear why, because this far exceeds the drones' value.

+These are reportedly known as the ANSU-100.